codice/ddf/README.md

      - OpenSearch federated services
      - REST API for catalog operations
      - Integrated content framework to store actual products associated with the indexed metadata
-     - Tika parser for extracting metadata from products
+     - Tika parser for extracting metadata from common file formats (Office, PDF, etc)
      - Plugin support for pre and post processing on all operations
      - Eventing for notifications
      - Metrics